 Art and ArchitectureCass Gilbert designed the Alexander Hamilton U.S. Custom House in the traditional Beaux-Arts style.
 Massive Corinthian columns decorate the facade of this architectural gem.
 One of the most prominent sculptors in American history, Daniel Chester French sculpted several major installations at the base of the building.
 Standing at the footsteps of the main entrance, the Four Continents have welcomed countless visitors to the Alexander Hamilton U.S. Custom House.
 These intricate sculptures refer to Africa, Asia, Europe and North America.
 For example, the America monument depicts the mythical figure Labor pushing a wheel.
 This scene symbolizes the leading role of the United States in industry and commerce.
 The entire perimeter of the building is decorated with reliefs and other carvings of figures from European mythology.
 The metalwork on the roof includes sculptures that are made of bronze, copper, iron and other materials that have been routinely repainted to prevent corrosion.
 The interior design of the U.S. Custom House is just as stunning as the facade.
 The main rotunda has several colourful murals that depict various scenes relating to the local maritime industry.
 Tall marble columns and massive vaults emphasize the grand scale of this stunning edifice.
 The Collector's Reception Room also has some of the building's most impressive artwork.

-Visiting U.S. Customs HouseThe U.S. Customs House is located between the Bowling Green Park and Battery Park in Lower Manhattan.
+Visiting U.S. Customs HouseThe U.S. Customs House is located between the Bowling Green Park and The Battery in Lower Manhattan.
 The 4 and 5 trains of the New York City Subway conveniently stop just one block away from this historic landmark.
 Additionally, the Staten Island Ferry stops at the Whitehall Terminal, which is just a few blocks away from the U.S. Customs House.
 There are plenty of Metropolitan Transportation Authority (MTA) bus stops within walking distance of the attraction.

 Location: One Bowling Green, (near the southern tip of Manhattan) New York City, NY

 Note: This information can change without notice.
 Confirm all details directly with the company in question.